Monash-Railway-Express/CAN_MREx/README.md

 ## EMCY (0x80)

-Emergency messages are crucial on our lovomotice.
+Emergency messages are crucial on our locomotive.
 There is fast error reporting as it is a high priority message on the bus.
 This means nodes will react to this message before anything else.

 ### Sending an emergency message: